Coders-Evoke-Community/summer-camp-website/README.md

 # Issues to solve
 - [ ] 'Meet our team' section is not responsive
-- [ ] 'Sponsors' section is not responsive
 - [ ] Footer is not perfectly aligned
+- [ ] set max-height and min-height of 'team card' component
+- [ ] fix the position of header

 # TODO
 - [ ] krupesh -> Add 'community partner section'